About Nick Ota-Wang, MA, MA

-Ota-Wang is currently an Academic Advisor at the University of Colorado Colorado Springs.
-He works with undergraduate students who are studying in the areas of the Social Sciences (Majors in: Psychology, Sociology, Anthropology, Communications, Women's & Ethnic Studies), and Criminial Justice.
+Ota-Wang served as an Academic Advisor at the University of Colorado Colorado Springs prior to his current role with MSW@Denver.
+He worked with undergraduate students who are studying in the areas of the Social Sciences (Majors in: Psychology, Sociology, Anthropology, Communications, Women's & Ethnic Studies), and Criminal Justice.

-His graduate academic accomplishments include: a poster session at the 2015 Multicultural Conference & Summit in Atlanta, GA.
+His graduate academic accomplishments include: "Localized PostWar Queer Histories: Forging Community Across Urban and Surburban Space," (2022), "Folly, or Felony?
+Sex between Men and Youths in Australia, Japan, Ireland, and Italy" (2019) panels at the Queer History Conferences in 2022 and 2019 at San Francisco State University.
+A poster session at the 2015 Multicultural Conference & Summit in Atlanta, GA.
 Ota-Wang's poster title is: “A University LGBTIQ Q&A Program to Improve the Campus Climate.”
 Ota-Wang's also published his research on Safe Zone Programming in Multicultural Student Offices in the Spring 2016 GLBT Knowledge Community White Paper through NASPA.
-He earned his Master of Arts in Higher Education with a Concentration in College Student Development from the Morgridge College of Education at the University of Denver in 2014.

-Ota-Wang has also been awarded the Leadership Award (2005) from the Residence Hall Associationat the University of Northern Colorado, the Safe Haven Award (2014) from the Center for Multicultural Excellence, LGBTIQ&A Office at the University of Denver and the Staff Achievement Award (2014) from the Graduate School of Social Work's Dean Office at the University of Denver.
-In April 2016 Ota-Wang was nominted for the Morris Price Jr. Alumnx Award from the GLBT Resource Center at Colorado State University.
+Ota-Wang has also been awarded the Leadership Award (2005) from the Residence Hall Association at the University of Northern Colorado, the Safe Haven Award (2014) from the Center for Multicultural Excellence, LGBTIQ&A Office at the University of Denver and the Staff Achievement Award (2014) from the Graduate School of Social Work's Dean Office at the University of Denver.
+In April 2016 Ota-Wang was a finalist for the Morris Price Jr. Alumnx Award from the GLBT Resource Center at Colorado State University.